H3AR7B3A7/CertificationPractice/README.md

 The first concrete class to inherit from an abstract class:
 - Must implement all inherited abstract methods from abstract classes
 - Must implement all abstract methods from inherited interfaces

+**Interfaces**:
+- Are implicitly abstract
+- Can only be public or package-private (like classes)
+- Members are implicitly assumed to be public
+- Variables are implicitly static final (or constant)
+- Can hold:
+  - Constant variables
+  - Abstract methods
+  - Static methods (Java 8+)
+  - Default methods (Java 8+)
+  - Private methods (Java 9+)
+  - Private static methods (Java 9+)
+- Can extend *multiple* interfaces! (unlike classes)
+- Files can hold only one public interface (like classes)